Thomas Surname Meaning, History & Origin

-Thomas Surname Genealogy
+Thomas Surname Meaning

-Thomas Resources on
+Thomas Surname Resources on The Internet

 - Thomas from Llanelli A family history.

 - Ysguborwen House Samuel Thomas and coalmining in the Rhondda valley.

 - The Thomas Family Website From Wales to Pennsylvania.

 - Glenowen Farm Thomases in Virginia.

 The Thomas numbers today in Europe today are approximately as follows: